connery-io/connery-sdk/README.md

 npm start
 ```

-Open the plugin in the browser ([localhost:4201](http://localhost:4201)) and use it in your AI apps.
+[Explore](http://localhost:4201) the plugin in a browser and use it in AI apps.

-👉 _Check out the [full quickstart guide](https://docs.connery.io/sdk/guides/create-a-plugin) to learn more._
+👉 Check out the [full quickstart guide](https://docs.connery.io/sdk/guides/create-a-plugin) to learn more.

 ## ✅ Example 1: Send email from an OpenAI GPT